ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/index.md

 [/tip]

 ## Add styles to a page <a name="add-styles-to-a-page"></a>
+Each AMP page has a 50,000 byte CSS limit.
+Styles defined in the head of the document and inline count towards this limit.

+### Define styles in head

 Define CSS within the `<style amp-custom>` tag inside the head of the document.
 There is only one `<style amp-custom>` tag allowed on each AMP page.